 Optimizing Your Social Media Profiles To Attract Clients

-Let’s not lose sight of why you — a real estate agent — want to start using social media.
+Remember why you — a real estate agent — want to start using social media.

-It’s not to gain fame, or to scroll your way into oblivion, or to connect with tons of random people…
+It’s not to gain fame, to scroll your way into oblivion, or to connect with tons of random people…

 It’s to grow your business.

-And one thing we’ve got to think about when it comes to growing your business through social media is what people will see when they visit your profile.
+One thing we’ve got to think about when it comes to growing your business through social media is what people will see when they visit your profile.

 Here’s the Farr Group profile on Instagram…